-Penalties on tax debt that is not eligible for discharge under the tax code are treated differently, depending on the type of bankruptcy you are filing.
-Penalties and interest on such tax debt are not dischargeable under a Chapter 7 bankruptcy, but might be under different chapters.
-Your bankruptcy attorney can help you evaluate the pros and cons of various approaches, depending on your situation.
+Penalties on tax debts that are not eligible for discharge under the tax code get treated differently, depending on the type of bankruptcy you are filing.
+Penalties and interest on such tax debts are not dischargeable under a Chapter 7 bankruptcy, but might be under different chapters.
+A bankruptcy attorney can help you evaluate the pros and cons of various approaches, depending on your situation.

 Are there other ways to limit my company’s tax obligations during bankruptcy?

-In addition, the CARES Act passed in March 2020 revised the U.S. Bankruptcy Code to make it easier for some business owners to declare Chapter 11 bankruptcy, which has historically not been a realistic option for many small business owners.
-Under Chapter 11 reorganizations, business owners may be able to extend their timeframe for payment of unsecured tax debts for up to five years.
+Some small businesses may qualify to declare Chapter 11 bankruptcy.
+Under Chapter 11, a reorganization plan is developed, and business owners may be able to extend their timeframe for payment of unsecured tax debts for up to five years.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.